Qumulo/docs/qq-cli-command-guide/ad/ad_join.md

     and falls back to the remaining DCs if one of the FQDNs becomes unreachable.
   name: --domain-controllers
   required: false
+- alternate: []
+  help: Do not wait for the operation to complete
+  name: --no-wait
+  required: false
 permalink: /qq-cli-command-guide/ad/ad_join.html
 positional_options: []
 sidebar: qq_cli_command_reference_sidebar